QR Codes: Design Guidelines

 QR codes should be black and white, or use very high-contrast colour pairs.

 It’s safe to display a code in a very dark colour (e.g. navy) against a very light colour (e.g. beige), or the reverse.
-For situations where maximum scannability is crucial, stick to black on white.
+Don’t use more than one foreground colour; and for situations where maximum scannability is crucial, stick to black on white.

 3. Keep it square

-QR codes should be square.
-Ignore any services that offer codes of different shapes.
+QR codes should be square, with square pixels.
+Ignore any services that offer different shapes and styles.

 Other shapes, like circles, are a kind of trick.
 The square QR code is still there, in the centre of the circle, but bits are added or cut off to achieve a different shape.
 This drastically harms the scannability of the code.

-Minor adjustments to the style of the square are possible.
-For instance, you can slightly round the corner markers or pixels within the code, for a friendlier look; but don’t go too far.
+Minor adjustments to the style of the code are possible.
+For instance, you can slightly round the corner markers or pixels within the code, for a friendlier look; but don’t make them too circular.

 4. The code must be big enough